dildude/Final_project_Skillo/README.md

 After cloning the repository run with IDE of your liking.
 And in src/test/java/gui you can find the added test cases that can be run.

+## Bug report
+If you find any bugs that you want to report, please do so here

 ## Contact